codetricity/virtual-controller/README.md

 #Virtual Controller Angle Tutorial

+This is part of an educational curriculum to teach 9th and 10th grade students how to build mobile games on Android.
+The student needs to be familiar with trigonometry.
+The primary target student is in 10th grade.

 The [code is on GitHub](https://github.com/codetricity/virtual-controller).

 Divide the virtual controller into four quadrants.

-For each quadrant, you'll need to be adjust the formula to calculate the opposite and adjacent sides of the triangle.
+For each quadrant, you'll need to adjust the formula to calculate the opposite and adjacent sides of the triangle.
 For example, if the mouse is above the center of the controller, you'll need to subtract the mouse y position from the centery of the controller.
 The formulas for each quadrant are slightly